accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Check that the application allows two-way voice communication and real-time text (RTT) communication or real-time video broadcasting.
+1. Check that the application allows two-way voice communication and RTT communication or real-time video broadcasting.
 1. If this is the case, activate the application on two terminals and connect them to the same session.
 1. Have a user speak from one of the terminals.
 1. Check that a visual indicator appears on the interface to identify that a person is speaking.
 It is not necessary for this criterion to identify who is speaking, but simply to identify that there is a person speaking.
 For example, a halo around or an icon near the avatar of the person speaking.